Naturalization Guide to Becoming a U.S. Citizen

 In addition to these reasons, there are several other ways that USCIS can determine that someone lacks good moral character.
 It is important to discuss your case with an experienced immigration lawyer prior to applying for naturalization.

-Applying for naturalization with certain criminal conviction can lead to serious consequences to your immigration status, including being permanently ineligible to naturalize or even getting put into removal proceedings!
+Applying for naturalization with certain criminal convictions can lead to serious consequences for your immigration status, including being permanently ineligible to naturalize or even being placed in removal proceedings.
 For these reasons, it is highly important to consult with an immigration lawyer before filing your naturalization application.

 English Proficiency

 In order to naturalize, you must demonstrate that you have an understanding of the English language.
-You demonstrate this by reading and writing a sentence in English.
-[8 CFR Section 316.10]
+This is usually tested by your ability to speak, read, and write simple English during the interview.
+[8 CFR Part 312]

 Certain people are exempt from this requirement.
 To see if you are exempt, please feel free to email me directly at contact@ashoorilaw.com.